Global Tax Strategy

 - our Board is accountable for risk management and ensures that an effective Risk Management Framework (RMF) is in place, which encompasses tax risk.

 - we operate an industry standard “three lines of defence” risk management model.
-Our first line of defence for the majority of our tax risk is our tax function, which owns and assesses tax risk via an annual risk and control self-assessment.
+Our first line of defence, and day to day responsibilities for the implementation of the group’s tax strategy rests with the group tax team and operational teams with tax responsibilities within the business.
+Our tax function, owns and assesses tax risk via an annual risk and control self-assessment.
 The tax function also promotes a culture of good governance, open communication and compliance and its key objective is to ensure that all tax returns, reports and payments are accurate and complete to the best of our knowledge and filed on a timely basis.

 - our risk and compliance function is the second line of defence, providing oversight and challenge group-wide, with any material issues being reported through both our executive and non-executive committee structure.

-- our tax processes and risk governance arrangements are periodically subject to internal audit, which is the third line of defence, with audit reports provided directly to the Board Audit Committee.
+- Internal audit periodically review the processes and risk governance arrangements within the Group, providing an independent, objective assurance function.
+This forms our third line of defence, with audit reports provided directly to the Board Audit Committee.

 Risk appetite – the level of risk the Group is willing to accept:

 Our appetite for tax risk is low.
 Our business model and operating structure is straightforward and not subject to significant judgement in the application of tax law.
-We do not seek to artificially manipulate our business affairs in order to unreasonably minimise our tax liabilities and aim to pay the right amount of tax in accordance with the spirit of the law in all jurisdictions where we have economic substance (UK, Jersey and Ireland).
+We do not seek to artificially manipulate our business affairs in order to unreasonably minimise our tax liabilities and aim to pay the right amount of tax in accordance with the spirit of the law in all jurisdictions.

 The Group’s attitude to tax planning: